fluentfixture/fluentfixture/packages/core/README.md

 ## @fluentfixture/core

 A flexible tool for generating customizable mock data with a fluent interface that is a part of the [@fluentfixture](https://github.com/fluentfixture) project.
 Provides core modules and components for generating mock data.
-Sample codes can be found in the [samples](https://github.com/fluentfixture/fluentfixture/tree/main/sample/core) folder.
+Sample codes can be found in the [sandbox](https://github.com/fluentfixture/sandbox) project.

 ```bash
 > npm install @fluentfixture/core